 |a+b|

-The values of inputs a and b are added, and the absolute value of the sum is taken.
+The values of Inputs a and b are added, and the absolute value of the sum is taken.
 If the sum is negative, it is multiplied by -1.
 This makes the FUN a unipolar control source.
-(See the illustration on the following page.)

 |a-b|